 NEPA PHILHARMONIC HOLIDAY CONCERT

-THE NEPA PHILHARMONIC is performed in multiple theaters; make sure to choose the historic Peoples Security Bank Theater at Lackawanna College in Scranton!
+THE NEPA PHILHARMONIC is performed in multiple theaters; make sure to choose the historic Scranton Cultural Center at the Masonic Temple!

-Located on the Steamtown National Historic Site grounds in a restored late 19th-century mill building, the Electric City Trolley Museum commemorates the first successfully operational electric-powered streetcar system in the United States.
+The Electric City Trolley Station & Museum commemorates the first successfully operational electric-powered streetcar system in the United States.
 Climb aboard an authentic 1926 or 1932 trolley for a 5 ½ mile trip over Roaring Brook through the mile-long tunnel and along the original Laurel Line.
 Santa joins you on your excursions for a holiday-themed ride!